-In the 2014-2015 fiscal year, SSHRC and NSERC (the agencies) jointly coordinated a PIA of the Research Portal and Microsoft Dynamics CRM platform for the management of grants and awards.
+In the 2015-2016 fiscal year, SSHRC and NSERC (the agencies) formally completed the PIA of the Research Portal and Microsoft Dynamics CRM 1.0 platform for the management of grants and awards.
 The transition to the Research Portal and CRM technology platform is intended to modernize and replace existing technology and improve the agencies’ grant and award management systems.

 Disclosures Under Subsection 8(2) of the Privacy Act